Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 All YML files of the current directory are processed.

-Two CSV files with the costs are created:
+Two CSV (Semicolon) files with the costs are created:

-1. `COSTS.csv`  : Costs for the resources
+1. `COSTS.csv`  : Costs for resources
-1. `TOTALS.csv` : Total costs per name, resource, project, region and file.
+1. `TOTALS.csv` : Total costs per name, resource, project, region and file

 You can import the CSV files with MS Excel, LibreOffice or Google Sheets.